-Stude f Complaint: Name: Number: 5: 1.
+Na me e of Complaint: Phe t Name: 1.
 Please provide a one or two sentence description of your complaint.
-2. Please describe the nature of your complaint in full detail indicating what happened, when the eve and who was involved.
-If additional space is needed, use the reverse side. nt occurrec 3.
-Indicate when and with whom you have already spoken regarding this grievance and what attemp made toward resolution. ts have bee 4.
-Indicate what specific resolution you are seeking or recommending.
-I her by certify that the statements made pertaining to my complaint are truthful and accurate.
-Stude Signature of Complainant Date
+2. Please describe the nature of your complaint in full detail indicating what happened, when the event occurred and who was involved.
+If additional space is needed, use the reverse side.
+3. Indicate when and with whom you have already spoken regarding this grievance and what attempts have been made toward resolution.
+4. Indicate what specific resolution you are seeking or recommending.
+I ] nere by certify that the statements made pertaining to my complaint are truthful and accurate.